iozsaygi/iozsaygi.github.io/_posts/2024-01-02-genius-and-funny,-the-sleep-sort.md

 ---
 layout: post
 title: Genius and funny, the sleep sort
-description: Reviewing the genius sleep sort algorithm in C
+description: Reviewing the genius sleep sort algorithm in C.
 tags:
   - Algorithms
 ---